Who is Eggzotika?

 Why Eggshell Mosaic?

 The first mosaics are believed to have been created with pebbles around 3000 BC in Mesopotamia.
-The first reference to Eggshell Mosaics appears in an Italian Renaissance art instruction book from the 1500s.
-We’ve come across sources that claim this art form was also popular in the late 1800s, the 1920s & 30s, and in the 1960s & 70s, but it’s not practiced very much at all now.
+The first reference to eggshell mosaics appears in an Italian Renaissance art instruction book from the 1500s.
+We’ve come across sources that claim this art form was also popular in the late 1800s, the 1920s, 30s, 60s & 70s.
 The phrase we hear most often is “I’ve never seen this before,” even at shows with other egg artists.
 We love to create beautiful things from this ancient, humble, and common material, and we hope you love the results.

 The first mosaics are believed to have been created with pebbles around 3000 BC in Mesopotamia.
-The first reference to Eggshell Mosaics appears in an Italian Renaissance art instruction book from the 1500s.
-We’ve come across sources that claim this art form was also popular in the late 1800s, the 1920s & 30s, and in the 1960s & 70s, but it’s not practiced very much at all now.
+The first reference to eggshell mosaics appears in an Italian Renaissance art instruction book from the 1500s.
+We’ve come across sources that claim this art form was also popular in the late 1800s, the 1920s, 30s, 60s & 70s.
 The phrase we hear most often is “I’ve never seen this before,” even at shows with other egg artists.
 We love to create beautiful things from this ancient, humble, and common material, and we hope you love the results.

 Eggshells From Happy Chickens